 And it’s these street secrets that keep my smug face lit.

-Wild dogs bound around gimpishly, flea-ridden and thin,
+Wild dogs bound around impishly, flea-ridden and thin,

-Their quite tame but just like to act as silly fools.
+Their quite tame but just like to act like silly fools.

-I don’t need to give thought about them,
+I don’t need to give thought to them,

 Independently I live and breathe without a care.